 Here is my photo tutorial for how to make Soft Shell Crab Sushi (maki-zushi).

-My husband kept telling me I should upload my Soft Shell Crab Sushi.
-I think it's his real favorite, although we don't make it very often.
+I don't make soft-shell crab sushi often, but it was specially requested.
 To be honest, I've never eaten soft shell crab in Japan, but it's very popular as sushi (maki-zushi) in Western countries and other Asian countries.

 1. Place the sheet of nori rough-side-up on the bamboo rolling mat.